mbianchidev/mbianchidev/README.md

 My name is Matteo but my nicknames are many, depending on the many context you find me in (gaming? reddit? music?).

-I'm an Engineer, living in Europe, currently working as DevRel.
-I speak at conferences (not necessarily being a speaker, I like to host as well) and sometimes I have fun as Cloud Native Consultant and Trainer.
+I'm an Engineer, living in Europe.
+I go to conferences  but not necessarily being a speaker, I like to host as well.

 I [blog](content-creation/blog/blog.md) about tech and life.